Variable-ind/Pixmallet/README.md

 So I start a new project to re-build another one.
-That's Pixmallet has been borned. also for get deep knowlage with Godot 4.x by the way.
+That's Pixmallet has been borned. also for get deep knowledge with Godot 4.x by the way.

 It's not finish yet, almost done. almost....